muachilin/Pig/README.md

 ## Add label when committing

-When you commit a branch and open a corresonding pull request, FuzzyOcto will automatically add a label of `in progress` to the linked issue of this pull reques t!
+When you commit a branch and open a corresonding pull request, FuzzyOcto will automatically add a label of `in progress` to the linked issue of this pull request!

-Remember to include the linked issue number in the title of the pull request like this:
+Remember to include the number of linked issue in the title of the pull request like this:

 ```bash
 My pull request title (#123)